rkgofiitk/academic-issues.github.io/Topics/shortageOfSkilledProgrammers.md

 - Ongoing projects of companies are delayed due to a lack of in-house expertise.

 [An Economic Times report](https://economictimes.indiatimes.com/tech/information-tech/indian-it-firms-step-up-hiring-of-non-engineers-to-bridge-talent-shortfall/articleshow/87189175.cms) says to bridge the talent gap Indian IT firms are hiring fresh non-engineering students.
-I believe it is a polite way of saying that some engineering graduates do not possess the adequate skill.
+I believe it is a polite way of saying that some computer science & engineering graduates do not possess the adequate skills.
 They also require retraining.
 Programming requires systematic application intuitions.
 Any graduates with a bit of training in maths from a good school could very easily fit into the job.
 Learning the syntax of a programming language is relatively easy.
 The availability of good IDEs has made syntax largely irrelevant.
 Unfortunately, at most of the schools, the training is poor.
-A root cause analysis will point out that the educators don’t have the required skill to impart the training.
+A root cause analysis will point out that the educators don’t have the required skills to impart the training.
 A skilled person from an average school is primarily self-taught.
 Coursera, MIT OCW, NPTEL, and other line resources could help serious sluggers self- train to become DevOps specialists.
 Many headhunting firms also run finishing schools for upskilling engineering graduates.
 I am not sure if NASSCOM, AICTE, UGC, Ministry of Education, and other regulatory bodies realize the problem of ill-trained Engineering graduates.
 We do have Teacher Training Institutes.
 However, I seriously doubt